apache/flink/docs/apis/streaming_guide.md

       <td><strong>Reduce</strong></td>
       <td>
         <p>Combines a stream of elements into another stream by repeatedly combining two elements
         into one and emits the current state after every reduction.
-Reduce may be applied on a full, windowed or grouped data stream.
+Reduce may only be applied on a windowed or grouped data stream.
         <br/>

         <strong>IMPORTANT:</strong> The streaming and the batch reduce functions have different semantics.
 A streaming reduce on a data stream emits the current reduced value for every new element on a data stream.
 On a windowed data stream it works as a batch reduce: it produces at most one value per window.